EdinburghNLP/XSum/README.md

 # Extreme Summarization

 This repository contains data and code for our EMNLP 2018 paper "[Don't Give Me the Details, Just the Summary!
 Topic-Aware Convolutional Neural Networks for Extreme Summarization](https://arxiv.org/abs/1808.08745)".
-Please contact me at shashi.narayan@ed.ac.uk for any question.
+Please contact me at shashi.narayan@gmail.com for any question.

 Please cite this paper if you use our code or data.
 ```